sgtlaggy/spt-quest-tweaks/README.md

-# sgtlaggy's Quest Tweaks

 ## Reveal All Quest Objectives

+⚠️ **This may lead to completing objectives out of order, Survive and Extract can be completed before the normally prerequisite objectives.
+Any currently active quests will have their objectives still revealed if the setting is disabled or the mod is removed.**

 Reveal all objectives that are hidden by default and only show up after completing other objectives.

-One example is Broadcast - Part 1, the objective to place the Signal Jammer doesn't appear until you've entered the room.
+One example is [Broadcast - Part 1](https://escapefromtarkov.fandom.com/wiki/Broadcast_-_Part_1), the objective to place the Signal Jammer doesn't appear until you've entered the room.

 ## Reveal Unknown Quest Rewards